DefenderOfBasic/a-book/README.md

-# Where Am I Going
+# Where Are We Headed

 An open source book about the best possible future I can envision for myself & my world.
-It's a spiritual sequal Blaise Aguera's [Who Are We Now?](https://whoarewenow.net/).
+It's a spiritual sequel Blaise Aguera's [Who Are We Now?](https://whoarewenow.net/).

 https://defenderofbasic.github.io/a-book/